 2. Create A Savings Account

 You might not want to hand money over to younger children, but you might consider putting it in a savings account that your child can watch grow.
 This practice will ensure your child has a good chunk of change saved by the time they graduate to buy a car, pay for college, or rent an apartment for a couple months.
 Ten dollars here and there really adds up over time!

 3. Special Time

 4. Later Bedtime or Extra Screen Time

 As children grow more responsible, many parents choose to increase the privileges they receive.
-You might increase the time your child gets to spend on the computer, playing video games or watching television by 15 or 30 minutes.
+To reward positive behavior, you might increase the time your child gets to spend on the computer, playing video games or watching television by 15 or 30 minutes.
 You may want to grant an extra 30 minutes to older children before bedtime or a short curfew expansion.
 This is a great way to acknowledge that your child has been living up to responsibilities and expectations.
 On the flip side, your child should realize that privileges can be lost if they stop applying themselves to their studies or act irresponsibly.

 6. Family Night